m59peacemaker/js-wark/README.md

 		// and returns a new value for the occurrence.
 		// Here, out function receives the current value of `minimum`, the event's value,
 		// which is an operation to apply to the the counter,
-		// and we return a function to apply to the counter that wraps the counter operation to limit it to `minimum`.
+		// and we return a function to apply to the counter that wraps the counter operation
+		// to limit it to `minimum`.
 		Event.snapshot (minimum => operation => v => Math.max(minimum, operation(v))) (minimum),
 		// combine an array of events into a single event that occurs when one of the events occur Event.concatAll
 	)
 	([
-		// make an event from `increment` whose occurrence value is always a function that adds 1 to its input Event.constant (add(1)) (increment),
+		// Make an event from `increment` whose occurrence value
+		// is always a function that adds 1 to its input.
+		Event.constant (add(1)) (increment),
-		// make an event from `decreremt` whose occurrence value is always a function that adds -1 to its input Event.constant (add(-1)) (decrement),
+		// Make an event from `decreremt` whose occurrence value
+		// is always a function that adds -1 to its input.
+		Event.constant (add(-1)) (decrement),
 	])